hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 View(seurat_phase@meta.data)
 ```

+After scoring the cells for cell cycle, we would like to determine whether cell cycle is a major source of variation in our dataset using PCA.

 ### PCA

 Principal Component Analysis (PCA) is a technique used to emphasize variation as well as similarity, and to bring out strong patterns in a dataset; it is one of the methods used for *"dimensionality reduction"*.
 We briefly [go over PCA in this lesson]() (adapted from StatQuests/Josh Starmer's YouTube video), but we strongly encourage you to explore the video [StatQuest's video](https://www.youtube.com/watch?v=_UVHneBUBW0) for a more thorough explanation/understanding.

 Let's say you are working with a single-cell RNA-seq dataset with *12,000 cells* and you have quantified the expression of *20,000 genes*.
-The schematic below demonstrates how you would go from a cell x gene matrix to principal component (PC) scored for each inividual cell.
+The schematic below demonstrates how you would go from a cell x gene matrix to principal component (PC) scores for each inividual cell.

 <p align="center">
 <img src="../img/PCA_scrnaseq_1.png" width="900">